Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    IP address of the recursive resolver that, in a way, "hides" the real user.
    However, hiding does not always work.
 Sometimes EDNS(0) Client subnet [@RFC7871] is used (see one privacy analysis in [@denis-edns-client-subnet]).
-   Sometimes the end user has a personal recursive resolver on her machine.
-In both cases, the IP address originating queries to the authoritative server is as sensitive as it is for HTTP [@sidn-entrada].
+   Sometimes the end user has a personal recursive resolver on their machine.
+   In both cases, the IP address originating queries to the authoritative server isas sensitive as it is for HTTP [@sidn-entrada].

    A note about IP addresses: there is currently no IETF document that describes in detail all the privacy issues around IP addressing in general, although